D-Whipp/D-Whipp/README.md

 Fixed the routes issue I was having before by adding the netlify.toml file.
 Now there's a 'cannot read properties of undefined'.
 More errors to fix but I'm one step closer.

 *** UPDATE ***
 Seems Reducers went rogue.
 Not sure if this is a frontend issue or a backend issue.
-I suspent my frontend is having trouble talking to the backend.
+I suspect my frontend is having trouble talking to the backend.
 Everything still works fine locally but the deployment runs into a few issues.
 An error called: 'NOT TYPE OF CASE IN REDUCER' and a server error of 500 show up when trying to register or sign up.
 The credentials are correct and I'm seeing expected behavior when I misspell the email or enter an incorrect password.
 It's when the correct credentials are entered that I see the errors.

 *** UPDATE ***
 I've gone through the logs on Adaptable's website (it's where I deployed my backend) and I've gone through the logs on Netlify (where I deployed my frontend).
 Correcting ALL the errors I saw in the logs.
 I've included more env variables in my deployment.
 I've updated my cors.
 I've swapped databases to see if that was the issue.
 I got the app to post a new user but that's as far as it goes.
 The login functionality and everything after that doesn't work.
 My routes are returning a 500 or 401 error.
 I've also made sure my mongodb network access was setup correctly (whitelisted).

+*** UPDATE ***
+The 401 error is expected.
+It pertains to authorization.
+The 500 error is a problem.
+I've corrected all errors in the backend and frontend deployment logs.
+Still the generic 500 error persists.
+I've spent 2 and a half weeks fixing these issues.
+That's time I need to spend more time learning.
+I have a feeling I'll be able to solve this problem if I have a better handle on Reducers and Dispatching.
+I'm going to continue learning and I plan to return to this deployment issue every week.
+I'll leave these updates up for one more week then I'll likely relocate them to their own repo or gist as they've grown and I can't leave them on the front page.

 Regards,
 David.